How to Tie Dye Shirts? Easy Guideline For Beginners

 - Jar or mixing container

-You can also use bakers’ racks and tongs in addition to the essential supplies.
+After you have grabbed the best material to tie dye, you can also use bakers’ racks and tongs in addition to the essential supplies.
 The racks would prevent the colors from spreading in places where they aren’t wanted.
 It will also make it easier for the shirt to absorb the colors.

 Instead of using your hands to pick up your shirt and distribute colors while flipping it to the other side, you can use the tongs.
 Zip ties are also far more dependable than rubber bands, especially for inexperienced users.
 It also produces clean lines and is easy to tie and remove from the clothes compared to rubber bands.